kyma-project/website/src/blog-posts/7-release-notes-05.md

   - release-notes
 title: "Release 0.5 is available!"
 ---
-We constantly work on making Kyma better and modularizing it further.
+We constantly work improving Kyma and modularizing it further.
 Shortly after our last release, we now introduce the next update including many changes.

 ## Application Connector